 Each class at MIT annually elects a president and executive committee for its class council, which plans and coordinates programs and social events throughout the year.

-The Association of Student Activities, a joint committee of the UA and the Graduate Student Council (see below), is responsible for recognizing student groups and activities, allocating student office space, and organizing Activities Midways, which takes place during orientation in August and also Campus Preview Weekend, which takes place in April.
+The Association of Student Activities, a joint committee of the UA and the Graduate Student Council, is responsible for recognizing student groups and activities, allocating student office space, and organizing activities midways that take place during orientation in August and Campus Preview Weekend each April.